 Delicious baked tortillas filled with a creamy lightened-up shrimp and bean filling.
-These taquitos are perfect for dinner or entertaining or whenever you want to get a Mexican fix, but keep it light and healthy.
+These Shrimp and Bean Taquitos are perfect for dinner or entertaining or whenever you want to get a Mexican fix, but keep it light and healthy.

 With Old Bay and creamy navy beans, this taquito is obviously far from “authentic”.
 I don’t care – they are different, delicious, and definitely not token.
 And I think they actually are true to the spirit of real, native Mexican cuisine, which I absolutely love.
 Mexican food should be bright and fresh, not heavy and greasy.
 So by lightening up on the cheese, baking instead of frying, and using bright lime and cilantro, these taquitos won’t leave you feeling like you ate a brick.
 Why eat out when you can enjoy a dish like this?